ChrisBenua/JSONDecoderEncoderBenchmarks/README.md

 ![JSONDecoder](./Images/JSONDecoder-profiling.png)

-`swift_conformsToProtocol` consumes at least 84% of all `JSONDecoder.decode` time in out app startup scenario.
+`swift_conformsToProtocol` consumes at least 84% of all `JSONDecoder.decode` time in our app startup scenario.

 ### JSONEncoder Performance Flaws